 - No: 54%

 - Irrespective of your answer to the first question, indicate which of the following non-territorial options you prefer.

 President Obama’s spokesperson declared that the votes as reported by Puerto Rico’s tripartisan Election Commission were clear.

 The governor and the legislative majority very narrowly elected at the same time refused to accept the self-determination decisions of Puerto Ricans because the plebiscite did not include their “Commonwealth” proposal combining aspects of statehood, territory status, and nationhood.

 To resolve the dispute, President Obama proposed Federal support for a plebiscite under Federal auspices.
-The law requires that the options be able to resolve the status question, and the U.S. Justice Department must confirm that the options presented are possible under the Constitution, laws, and policies of the United States.
-The Governor of Puerto Rico has committed to hold the referendum by 2017.
+The law required that the options be able to resolve the status question, and the U.S. Justice Department must confirm that the options presented are possible under the Constitution, laws, and policies of the United States.